-4. What kinds of commercial development would you support - please write in your suggestions?
-4 All development that provides employment should be considered provided it has a minimal impact on neighbouring residential properties and does no harm to the envireonment.
+4. W hat t kinds of commercial development would you support - please write in your suggestions?
 5 Independent retailers or artisan retailers.
-Hairdressers or the like 6 Independent retail, coffee shop, gym/indoor sports facilities, 7 Cafe and farm shop 8 Units for self employed individuals ,arts and crafts 9 Dr Surgery, office space, creche, coffee shop, farm shop 10 Gym, shops, cafe 11 Gym Cafe Farm shop 12 I'm not sure I would support 'commercial' development.
+Hairdressers or the like 6 Independent retail, coffee shop, gym/indoor sports facilities, 7 Cafe and farm shop 8 Units for self employed individuals ,arts and crafts 9 Dr Surgery, office space, creche, coffee shop, farm shop 1 10 Gym, shops, cafe 1 11 Gym Cafe Farm shop 1 12 I'm not sure I would support 'commercial' development.
 I would be in favour of small developments which serve the community.
-See below:- 13 None at all 14 Public toilets - including accessible Community fresh produce stall - for fresh fruit, veg, bread, dairy etc Community-run work spaces - e.g. for crafts, artisan trades, meeting rooms, workshops etc Community-run cafe or tearoom - a place to meet and eat A creche or nursery if there is demand 15 hairdressers, coffee and farm shop, these all need to be single storey 16 Please define Commercial.
-17 Small cottage industry type businesses that do not involve deliveries by large lorries.
-18 Artisan bakery, dentist, physiotherapist, take-away meals and taxi service 19 A restaurant would be good and there seems to be demand for one.
+See below:- 1 13 None at all 1 14 Public toilets - including accessible Community fresh produce stall - for fresh fruit, veg, bread, dairy etc Community-run work spaces - e.g. for crafts, artisan trades, meeting rooms, workshops etc Community-run cafe or tearoom - a place to meet and eat A creche or nursery if there is demand 1 15 hairdressers, coffee and farm shop, these all need to be single storey 1 16 Please define Commercial.
+1 17 Small cottage industry type businesses that do not involve deliveries by large lorries.
+1 18 Artisan bakery, dentist, physiotherapist, take-away meals and taxi service 1 19 A restaurant would be good and there seems to be demand for one.
 Any design business would be appreciated, digital or otherwise.
 I would like to see a library in the village if it were possible.
-20 The majority of the village do not want/need a commercial development of any description.
+2 20 The majority of the village do not want/need a commercial development of any description.
 Haverhill is 9 miles down the road and there are plenty of opportunities to further develop.
 The previous development of houses on Cemetery Road are owned by landlords and rented out so they have not benefitted the village.
 Perhaps a few residential homes would be suitable but certainly not any commercial development.
-21 A cafe / coffee shop would be nice.
-22 Cafe or coffee bar would be very welcome.
+2 21 A cafe / coffee shop would be nice.
+2 22 Cafe or coffee bar would be very welcome.
 Working spaces for small local businesses and possibly small retail facilities, would provide local employment.
-23 Small workshops might be beneficial to the village.
+2 23 Small workshops might be beneficial to the village.
 However, lack of public transport means that facilities such as gym, cafe etc would have limited custom to make financially viable.
-24 Commercial development should not be created in competition with existing services ie the shop, pub, petrol station, WI hall and Memorial Hall.
-25 Gym Crèche Cafe
+2 24 Commercial development should not be created in competition with existing services ie the shop, pub, petrol station, WI hall and Memorial Hall.
+2 25 Gym Crèche Cafe 2 26 A new doctors surgery would benefit all the community and would be better than a commercial development.
+2 27 None , mixed use hasn't worked elsewhere.
+Site exited on a bend onto fast moving traffic.
+Lack of traffic calming and safety cameras.
+2 28 Operators which would create local employment without significant increase in traffic movement and perhaps a local work hub.
+2 29 Support local entrepreneurs 3 30 Gyn is a great use of space.
+A lot of cyclists pass through Wickhambrook, so a Cafe would be a great addition.
+3 31 Workshop for vehicle service and repairs including charge points for electric vehicles.
+3 32 shared office facilities small scale artisan trades, sports gym.
+3 33 electrical repair shop, plumber, coffee/tea shop.
+Hardware store, mechanics 3 34 offices, new doctors surgery.